Kong/kong/DEVELOPER.md

 The [plugin template](https://github.com/Kong/kong-plugin) provides a basic plugin and is considered a best-practices plugin repository.
-When writing custom plugins we strongly suggest you start by using this repository as a starting point.
+When writing custom plugins, we strongly suggest you start by using this repository as a starting point.
 It contains the proper file structures, configuration files, and CI setup to get up and running quickly.
 This repository seamlessly integrates with [Pongo](https://github.com/Kong/kong-pongo).